zankia/damas-core/API-reference.md

 __update( `ids`, `keys`, [`callback`] )__

-* `ids` a node index as string (for a unique index), or an array of string indexes
+* `ids` a node identifier string (to update one node), or an array of identifiers
 * `keys` key:value pairs
 * `callback` _(optional)_ (_js only_) function to call for asynchronous mode
-* Returns the modified nodes on success, false otherwise
+* returns the modified nodes on success, false otherwise

-> The specified keys overwrite existing keys, others are left untouched.
+> The specified keys overwrite the existing keys on the server.
+Other, unspecified keys, are left untouched on the server.
 A null value removes the key.

-> The resulting array is sorted in the same order as the input array of indexes.
+> If multiple nodes are specified, the resulting array is sorted in the same order as the input array of identifiers.

 ```js
 // Javascript